DominicRoyStang/EtherTestament/README.md

-# README #
+# Ether Testament

-_Ethereum smart contracts README_

->Ethereum Smart Will (EtherTestament) and Solidity Tutorials

-### What is this repository for? ###
+> Ethereum Smart Will - simple, trustless solution to transfer funds upon one's death

+## About

-The goal of this project was to create a simple trustless solution to solve a common cryptocurrency problem: losing private keys.
+The goal of this project was to create a simple trustless solution to solve a common cryptocurrency problem: loss of private keys.
-For more information, read the "What is EtherTestament.sol" section.

-This repository was created while I was taking notes as I was learning about Solidity.
-Those notes are saved in the "Solidity Tutorials" folder.
-They can be used as a learning resource for people who have programming experience, and are interested in getting started with Solidity.

-### What is EtherTestament.sol ###

-EtherTestament.sol is the main file in this repository.

 **Basic Idea**: